karthikdm21/Flappy_bird/README.md

 # Flappy_bird
 🎮

-A beginner-friendly Flappy Bird clone developed using Pygame to explore and understand the fundamentals of game development in Python.
+A beginner-friendly Flappy Bird  developed using Pygame to explore and understand the fundamentals of game development in Python.
 This project is based on a tutorial by Code with Russ and serves as a hands-on introduction to key concepts such as:

   Sprite animations
   Collision detection